 Payroll taxes: That’s taken care of.
 Our tax software automatically calculates taxes based on a company's office location(s) and where their employees live.

 Funds in company's account: Payroll is processed at 2:00PM EST two-to-four business days before it is deposited in employee’s bank accounts.
 Admins will receive an email every Monday to confirm the payments that are scheduled for the week.
 If an admin believes that there will not be enough funds in their account to cover these payments, they should reach out to their Customer Success Manager or our 24/7 Support team immediately.

 Justworks fees are included as a Fee section payment “invoices,” which also include the total payments going out to employees, vendors, and contractors.
 This Fee section is at the bottom of invoices, and invoices can themselves be found on the main dashboard under “Upcoming Payments” if they have not yet been paid, or under “Invoices” if they've already processed.

 Fees are made up of insurance fees as well as Justworks’ administrative fees, one-time annual fees, and applicable payroll taxes.
 Justworks administrative fees are billed monthly unless you pay for your first 12 months up front.

 - Medical, dental, and vision plans (if applicable)

 - Short and Long Term Disability plans (if applicable)

-*For companies that started with Justworks on or after July 1, 2019, fees for Employment Practices Liability Insurance (EPLI), Statutory Disability, and ConnectYourCare commuter benefits will be bundled into your Justworks administrative fee.
+*Fees for Employment Practices Liability Insurance (EPLI), Statutory Disability, and ConnectYourCare commuter benefits will be bundled into your Justworks administrative fee.